manassridev/devProfileFYI/README.md

+                                                      **devProfileFYI Backend**

-devProfileFYI is a professional networking and matchmaking platform designed exclusively for software professionals,operating on the same principles as Tinder.
+**devProfileFYI** is a professional networking and matchmaking platform designed exclusively for software professionals,operating on the same principles as Tinder.
 It allows developers, engineers, and tech enthusiasts to create detailed profiles showcasing their skills, experience, and interests.
 Users can swipe through potential connections, matching with others based on shared technologies, job preferences, or collaboration opportunities.